- About us

 Through a combination of specialist systems and expert management, we have reduced the incidence of illnesses – including mastitis and lameness – to industry leading levels and in doing so our use of antibiotics by 60% in the last five years.

-It is our ambition to be a net zero carbon operation by 2030 and since 2014 we have reduced our carbon emissions by an average of 30% across our dairy activities through the use of renewable energy from solar panels on our sheds, recycling the sand which is used for bedding and using manures as organic fertilisers to grow our own feed.
+Our ambition is to be the UK’s leading producer of milk and cereal grains, farming sustainably and further reducing our carbon footprint.
+Investment in new technologies and renewable energy from solar panels on our sheds, recycling the sand which is used for bedding and using manures as organic fertilisers to grow our own feed, have already contributed to a reduction in our carbon footprint.

 We go above and beyond industry standard assurances to constantly improve our welfare, sustainability and milk safety and quality